Skip to content

 Is black box car insurance right for me?

-Although telematics policies are generally aimed at young and new drivers, most are open to all ages so could benefit any driver who doesn’t have the best safety record.
-Not only could they help save you money on your premium, they could also improve your driving standards.
+Many telematics policies are open to all ages and could benefit any driver who doesn’t have the best safety record.

 But telematics car insurance won’t be right for everyone.
-Regular night-time driving is likely to reduce your driving score, so if you often work late shifts or drive your car overnight, it may not be the best option for you.
+Regular night-time driving is likely to reduce your driving score.
+So, if you often work late shifts or drive your car overnight, it may not be the best option for you.

 The number of miles you drive is a factor too.
-It might not be a good idea if your driving habits change so much that you risk going over your expected mileage.
-And if you only drive occasionally, a pay-as-you-go car insurance policy could be a better fit.
+Black box car insurance might not be a good idea if your driving habits change so much that you risk going over your expected mileage.

 How do I get a black box car insurance quote?